cwarden45/DTC_Scripts/AncestryDNA/README.md

 FYI, you can download HLA reference sequences from this ftp: ftp://ftp.ebi.ac.uk/pub/databases/ipd/imgt/hla/fasta/ <br />
 With [BLAT](https://genome.ucsc.edu/cgi-bin/hgBlat?command=start), those 2 variant sites used by 23andMe are still intronic / intergenic for DQA1\*05:01 and DQB1\*02:01/\*02:02 (although it looks like it can be a coding overlap for *DQA1\*05:05*, for *rs2187668*, which is the most significant, validated association in [Dubois et al. 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2847618/)).<br />
-You can also do things like a BLAST search with the primers in [Table S1](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0002270#s5) of the Monsuur et al. 2008 publication
+You can also do things like a BLAST search with the primers in [Table S1](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0002270#s5) of the Monsuur et al. 2008 publication.
+There is also a BLAST interface from [https://www.ebi.ac.uk/ipd/imgt/hla/blast.html](IPD-IMGT/HLA).